Storm Warning (2007 film): Plot

-Australian lawyer Rob and his beautiful French artist wife Pia spend the day sailing along coastal marshland.
-While sailing around a headland, they become lost.
-At nightfall, they dock their boat and plan to relocate their car on foot.
-In the marsh, they come across a man being beaten by an unseen assailant next to a parked truck on a desolate road.
+Australian lawyer Rob and his beautiful French artist wife Pia spend the day sailing in Western Port, Victoria, perhaps in celebration of her pregnancy of two months.
+They decide to investigate a gap in the mangroves, which turns out to be a channel, which they follow.
+The tide turns and they are forced to abandon the dinghy and as night falls head for a distant light, which can only be a farmhouse.
+Unknowingly, they are somewhere in French Island, a low-lying island with very few inhabitants.
+Walking cross-country, they come to a desolate road, where a man is being beaten by an unseen assailant next to a parked truck.
 They flee, and stumble upon a decrepit farmhouse just as a torrential rainstorm begins.
 In a shed on the property, Rob uncovers a large amount of marijuana growing.

-Rob and Pia are interrupted when the deranged, redneck owners of the home—Brett, his brother Jimmy, and their father Poppy—return.
+Rob and Pia are interrupted when the deranged, redneck owners of the home—Brett, his half-brother Jimmy, and their father Poppy—return, in the truck the couple saw earlier.
 The brothers, who perceive Rob and Pia as upper-class yuppies, offer them a shower during which they steal their wetsuits.
 When Rob asks for them back, they begin to insult them.
-At the dinner table, they taunt Rob for driving a Volvo, and sexually harass Pia.
-Their intimidation tactics quickly escalate, as Brett threatens to castrate Rob unless Pia kills a joey, which she reluctantly does.
-Rob and Pia attempt to flee from the house, and stumble upon the corpse of the man they saw being beaten earlier.
-Rob breaks his leg in the melee, and he and Pia are captured and locked in a barn.
+At the dinner table, they taunt Rob for driving a Volvo, and sexually harass Pia, revealing her probable future as their father's sex slave.
+Their intimidation tactics quickly escalate, as Brett threatens to castrate Rob unless Pia kills a joey for their dinner, which she reluctantly does.
+Rob and Pia attempt to flee, but are subdued, Brett breaking Rob's leg in the melee.
+The couple are locked in the barn, Poppy's hunting dog, Honkey, prowling outside ...".. once he chomps down and them big jaws lock on, he don't let up till the job's finished."